Afihu/Medical_LMM/README.md

-# NO RAG - Medical AI Evaluation System (Local Setup)
+# NO RAG - Medical AI Evaluation System
 ## Prerequisites

 - Python 3.11 (Highly recommended to avoid known gRPC crashes on Windows with Python 3.13).